Varun10-hub/Chest-X-Ray-Analysis/README.md

 ## Performance Evaluation

 The models were evaluated on various metrics including accuracy, precision, recall, F1-score, and interpretability.
-A detailed analysis of the results, comparisons, and visualizations can be found in the accompanying research paper.
+A detailed analysis of the results and visualizations can be found in the accompanying research paper.

+**In general, classification models performed better on the full chest X-ray dataset compared to the segmented dataset.**

+## Key Findings and Model Comparison

+The research evaluated various performance metrics and interpretability factors.
+Additionally, the findings were compared with the standards established by the PHCC (Primary Health Care Corporation) of Qatar to determine the most suitable model for each dataset (full vs. segmented X-rays).

+The detailed analysis and comparison process are elaborated upon in the research paper.

 ## Datasets

 The project utilizes two external chest X-ray datasets.
 Due to size constraints, the datasets are not included in this repository.
 Information regarding the data sources, is provided in the research paper.

-## Reference Paper

-This project is a solo effort documented in a comprehensive research paper that details the methodology, findings, results, and visualizations.
-You can find the paper on [Google Drive](https://drive.google.com/file/d/1YKOquZfB0PWgLXoil0_miafx5ck5v2lf/view?usp=sharing).

 ## Acknowledgments

 I would like to express my sincere gratitude to my mentor, Ivan Felipe Rodriguez, for their invaluable guidance, support, and encouragement throughout this project.